Climb Island Peak with Everest Base Camp

 Day 1: Rendezvous at the group hotel in Kathmandu.
 Complimentary airport transfers are provided.
 KE Land Only package services begin with the evening meal.

 Day 2: An early start for the dramatic flight through the mountains to Lukla.
-After lunch we have a short trek to our first night's halt at Phakding (2610m. / 8563ft.).
-Camp.
+After lunch we have a short trek, walking mostly downhill to our first night's accommodation at Phakding (2610m).
+We stay overnight in a lodge.

-Day 3: Following the Dudh Kosi valley upstream we cross and re-cross the river before making a final steep climb to the Sherpa capital of Namche Bazaar (340m. / 11,155ft.).
+Day 3: Following the Dudh Kosi valley upstream we cross and re-cross the river before making a final steep climb to the Sherpa capital of Namche Bazaar (340m).
 Lodge.

 Day 4: A rest day at Namche for acclimatisation.
 There is the option of a day hike to the Sherpa villages of Khumjung and Kunde for views of Everest, Lhotse and Ama Dablam.
 Lodge.

-Day 5: Our trail now follows the Imja Khola (river) to reach Thyangboche (3860m. /12,665ft.), located on a ridge below the impressive north ridge of Kang Taiga .
-Camp.
+Day 5: Our trail now follows the Imja Khola (river) to reach Thyangboche (3860m), located on a ridge below the impressive north ridge of Kang Taiga.
+Lodge.

-Day 6: We trek via the last permanent habitation of Pangboche to the seasonal settlement of Dingboche (4410m. / 14,470ft.) at the entrance to the Khumbu Valley.
-Camp.
+Day 6: We trek via the last permanent habitation of Pangboche to the seasonal settlement of Dingboche (4410m) at the entrance to the Khumbu Valley.
+Lodge.

-Day 12: We continue eastwards below the 3,000 metre Lhotse Face to the base camp for our final objective, Island Peak.
-Camp (5040m).
+Day 12: From Chukung, the kast settlement of the valley, we continue eastwards below the 3,000 metre Lhotse Face to the base camp for Island Peak.
+We set up our camp here at approximately 5040 metres.

-Day 14: From the area of high camp, a short boulder scramble leads to the glacier which is crossed to a steep headwall and a final superb curved snow ridge to the summit (6189m).
-We return to base camp.
-Camp.
+Day 14: From the area of a possible high camp, a short boulder scramble leads to the glacier.
+We put on crampons, harness and ropes here and walk across the glacier to a steep headwall which is climbed using fixed lines.
+A final superb curved snow ridge leads to a sensational summit (6189m).
+After celebrations and photographs we return to base camp.

-Day 15: Descending the Imja Khola Valley via Chukung and Dingboche we reach the main Khumbu Valley and pass through the village of Pangboche to our halt at Deboche.
-Camp (3710m).
+Day 16: Descending the Imja Khola Valley via Chukung and Dingboche we reach the main Khumbu Valley where we rejoin the Everest Trail.
+We continue the descent through the village of Pangboche to our lodge for the night at Deboche (3710m).

-Day 16: Trekking via Thyangboche where we stop for a visit to the Monastery, and via the settlements of Phunki and Tenga, we pass through Namche to reach Monjo.
-Camp.
+Day 17: Trekking via Thyangboche where we stop for a visit to the Monastery, and via the settlements of Phunki and Tenga, we pass through Namche to reach Monjo.

 Day 18: Our final days trekking following the Dudh Khosi mostly downhill but with a last climb up to Lukla.
 We say goodbye to our support crew in traditional style.
 Lodge.